-Franklinton is the oldest, yet hippest community in Central Ohio.
+Franklinton is both the oldest community in Central Ohio and one in the midst of an exciting transformation driven by the arts.
 Franklinton has a proud, pioneer tradition that began with the first settlers of Columbus and continues today with the many dedicated community leaders that call Franklinton home.

 Lucas Sullivant, a Virginia-born land surveyor, established Franklinton in 1797.
 It is bordered by the Scioto River on the north and east, Harmon Avenue on the east, Stimmel Road and Greenlawn Avenue on the south, and Interstate 70 on the west.
 West Broad Street, or US 40, is one of the country’s first roads and is Franklinton’s main throughway.